hanaloop/ecoloop-ghgia/README.md

 The data can also be read from a local file by providing a path to the file.

-## Seeding the initial data and calculating the emissions
+## Seeding lookup data, ingesting data and calculating the emissions

-GHGIA db requires initialization with seed data using the command line
+When GHGIA is started for the first time, the database is empty, and it needs to be seeded before it can function properly.
+There is a command line script that seeds and ingests the db with the following data:

+1. Code - Codes of IPCC (Source/Sink) Categories used in the system
+2. Region - Countries and Korea province and districts
+3. Sites  - Factories
+4. Organizations -
+5. GIR Emission data
+6. GIR emission data

+After seeding and ingesting data, the emission distribution is calculated.

 ```sh
 # The scripts should be run in the following order: